compassd/dcompass/README.md

 # Notice

+**[2021-07-26] Performance improvement and change on timeout syntax**
+We refactored most part of the code to improve the memory usage and response performance by up to 50%.
+Due to internal code changes, timeout configuration in DoT and DoH upstreams will not take affect anymore.

 **[2021-03-22] New syntax on writing rule blocks and upstream definitions.**
 Breaking changes happened as new routing scheme has been adopted, see configuration section below to adapt.